flexcyon/docs-en/translation-es/Styling/Style-Settings/Editor/Workspace/editor-background/index.md

 icon: material/layers-edit
 ---

-Configurar el fondo en el editor
+Configure the background in the editor
-Formatos aceptados: px, deg
+Accepted formats: px, deg

 ## Navigation